stephenslab/ipynb-website/README.md

 ## Tips for adapting this framework for your project

-+ The `release.sos` script will not automatically remove webpages that are no longer needed (e.g., after renaming a Jupyter notebook); you will need to delete them manually.
++ The `release.sos` script will not automatically remove webpages that are no longer needed (e.g., after renaming a Jupyter notebook).
+You will need to delete these unused files manually.

 + The `include_dir` setting in `config.yml` specifies the project
   subdirectories containing Jupyter notebooks to render into webpages.
-If no `index.ipynb` file is provided within a given subdirectory, an index with filename `_index.ipynb` will automatically be generated, and rendered as `_index`.html.
+If no `index.ipynb` file is provided within a given subdirectory, an index with filename `_index.ipynb` will automatically be generated, and rendered as `_index.html`.

-+ There is also the option of adding a table of contents to each notebook by setting `notebook_toc` to `True` in `config.yml`.
++ There is also the option of adding a table of contents to each notebook by setting `notebook_toc: True` in `config.yml`.

 + For the table of contents and the automatically generated index, it is recommended that the notebooks have descriptive names; e.g.,